 When you first arrive in Rio, be careful of the traffic.
 The city’s streets are often full of cars and the drivers have a reckless disregard for pedestrians.

-Rio is a city full of passion, drama and excitement.
-Couples kiss in the street as if their lives depended on it.
-The street samba parties entice you to join in.
-However, you do need to be careful to keep yourself and your belongings safe, especially as a solo traveller.
+Rio is a city full of passion, drama and excitement that will leave you with wonderful travel memories for life.
+Couples kiss in the street as if their lives depended on it, while the street samba parties entice you to join in.